fr3632ho/Algorithms/README.md

 * <p>Assume we have a male-optimal matching A and if for any male m we have a stable solution C, A(m) &ge; C(m).
 Assume we also have a matching B which is male-pessimal and if for any male m we have a stable solution C, C(m) &ge; B(m).
 Now assume A = B, which implies that A(m) &ge; C(m) &ge; B(m) = A(m).
 Then A = C and the solution is unique.</p>

 ### Word Ladders
 <p>Graphing problem.
-Find the length of the shortest path between any nodes a,b &isin; G </p>
+Find the length of the shortest path between any nodes a,b &isin; G. Implemented soultion is done with the help of the BFS algorithm. </p>

 ### DFS example
 Added a DFS example